bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 }
 ```

-This is a common and useful pattern: quickly allowing you to downgrade errors based on the local context about how big of a problem they actually pose.
+This is a common and useful pattern: quickly allowing you to downgrade errors based on the local context about how big a problem they actually pose.

 [`Severity`]: https://docs.rs/bevy/latest/bevy/prelude/struct.Severity.html
 [`with_severity`]: https://docs.rs/bevy/latest/bevy/prelude/trait.ResultSeverityExt.html#tymethod.with_severity
 [`map_severity`]: https://docs.rs/bevy/latest/bevy/prelude/trait.ResultSeverityExt.html#tymethod.map_severity

-#### Configuring the global error handler
+#### Configuring the Global Error Handler

 This policy of aggressive panicking can help raise issues quickly in development, but you may prefer a different approach to handling errors globally, especially in production.
 The job of the global error handler is to decide how to log a global error, so Bevy provides [a series of preset handlers](https://docs.rs/bevy/latest/bevy/ecs/error/index.html) ranging from panicking to completely ignoring errors and all log levels in between.